SiddharthaSauravGogoi/SiddharthaSauravGogoi/README.md

 - Looking for an opportunity!
 - React/TypeScript/Python
 - Building a lot of things at [github](https://github.com/SiddharthaSauravGogoi)
-- Trying to document my learnings at my [blog](https://www.siddharthasauravgogoi.in/blog)
+- Trying to document all learnings at my [blog](https://www.siddharthasauravgogoi.in/blog)

 <hr />